zype/zype.github.io/platform_docs/videos.md

 You can search by entering a search term, using the filters or both!

-If the filter buttons are greyed out, that's because you don't have any videos or playlists yet.
+If the filter buttons are grayed out, that's because you don't have any videos or playlists yet.

 Check out our previous blog post on [defining categories and playlists](http://dev.zype.com/posts/2014/12/04/defining-categories-and-playlists/), if you have questions about getting started.